Central Radio News

 -

-Police are appealing for information after a man died following a collision in Chorley.
+Police are appealing for witnesses and footage following a fatal collision in Blackburn earlier this year.

 -